 The first interactive exercise focuses on vocabulary development.
 The second, well-suited for individual or small group work, asks students to outline a brief paper on the following thesis:

 Aylmer undertakes to eliminate the birthmark from his wife’s cheek because in so doing he would realize his greatest scientific achievement and rescue his career from the failure he privately considers it to be.

 The exercise gives students practice in structuring an argument, identifying textual evidence, and articulating connections between elements of an argument.

 This lesson is divided into two parts, both accessible below.
-The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, access to the interactive exercises, and a follow-up assignment.
+The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, and access to the interactive exercises.
 The student’s version, an interactive worksheet that can be e-mailed, contains all of the above except the responses to the close reading questions.

 |Teacher’s Guide (continues below)